 Joeri Klein

-Co-responsible for the Dutch market regarding Damage Recovery Services.
+Responsible for the Dutch market.
+Co-responsible for group-wide investment recovery cases.
 Head of research for Dutch collective proceedings and settlements.
-Co-responsible for Deminor distressed trading.

 Find me on